ifd3f/astrid.tech-old/blog/2021/05/03/0/third-redesign.md

   - _Go back to Gatsby._ It's an appealing option; Gatsby includes more batteries for blog sites than Next.js.
 But then again, I do want to try something new.
   - _Write my own static site generator!_ This has been in the works for a while.
 I'm experimenting with writing one in Haskell right now.
 Unfortunately, I'm shit at Haskell, so it's going about as well as you'd expect.

 I think it's still possible to preserve some of my React libraries and UI, though.
 I would just serve it as [custom elements](https://reactjs.org/docs/web-components.html).
-I can extend my Markdown posts this way, too.